rabees/videocall-frontend/README.md

-# Video Call
+# Video Call Application

 Video Call is a web application that allows users to have video calls for studying purposes.
 This application provides a convenient platform for students to connect with their peers, collaborate on projects, and study together remotely.

-The backend repository for Video Call can be found [here](https://github.com/rabees/videocall-backend).
+The backend repository for Video Call project can be found [here](https://github.com/rabees/videocall-backend).

 ## Features